mismanc/ruby-starter/README.md

 # README

-Just a starter project with Ruby to learn how things running
+Just a starter project with Ruby to learn how things happenning

 * Ruby 3.0.3